bluesky/tiled/docs/source/reference/python-client.md

 ## Structure Clients

-For each *structure family* ("array", "dataframe", etc.) there is a client object that understand how to request and decode chunks/partitions of data for this structure.
+For each *structure family* ("array", "table", etc.) there is a client object that understand how to request and decode chunks/partitions of data for this structure.